scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 In addition to this documentation, there is a [community-run repository](https://github.com/tbrunain/awesome-ava-chain) of useful links and resoucres.
 Great thanks to `tbrunain` for this contribution :)

+### My node prints `peer attempting to connect with newer version avalanche/<VERSION>.
+You may want to update your client.` Is this OK?

+Yes.

 ## Common Mistakes

 ### API call fails with `Failed to connect to 127.0.0.1 port 9650: Connection refused`